pkiel/notebook/_posts/2023-09-15-seawaterChemistryCalculations.md

 discrete water samples with the Winkler Titration or with oxygen optodes which leverage photo quenching of oxygen sensitive compounds.
-Generally, amperometric measurements are considered the most accurate, while optodes permit the execution of long term monitoring with in-situ autonomous sensors or continuous monitoring of incubation chambers.
+Generally, amperometric measurements are considered the most accurate, while optodes permit long term monitoring with in-situ autonomous sensors or continuous monitoring of incubation chambers.
 We will use both methods in this course.
 For details on the Winkler Titration, please refer to [Langdon (2010) “Determination of Dissolved Oxygen in Seaweater By Winkler Titration using Amperometric Technique.”](https://doi.org/10.25607/OBP-1350)

+Since DO is a dynamic measurement which changes throughout the day, it is imperative that discrete water samples are collected at approximately the same time to minimize variability in the collected water samples.

 ## Carbonate Chemistry

-Ultimately, a “healthy” coral reef is defined by its ability to grow faster than dissolution and erosion processes since all ecological functions and ecosystem services are dependent upon the physical structure reefs build over long timescales.
+Ultimately, a “healthy” coral reef is defined by its ability to grow faster than dissolution and erosion processes since all ecological functions and ecosystem services are dependent upon the persistence of the physical reef structure.
 Growth is predominantly the result of continuous deposition of aragonite by hermatypic or reef building corals.
 Corals, and “healthy” reefs, therefore, need water chemistry that is favorable for calcification.

-Coral calcification happens according to,
+Coral calcification proceeds according to,
-$Ca^{2+} + CO_3^{2-} \rightarrow CaCO_3$, where calcium and carbonate
+$Ca^{2+} + CO_3^{2-} \iff CaCO_3$, where calcium and carbonate ions are
-ions are combined within the coral tissues to build the aragonite coral skeleton.
-One can quantify the thermodynamics of calcium carbonate by looking at the aragonite or calcite saturation state ($\Omega$), which measures supersaturation of the respective mineral in a body of water.
+combined within the coral tissues to build the aragonite coral skeleton.
+One can quantify the thermodynamics of calcium carbonate formation by looking at the aragonite or calcite saturation state ($\Omega$), which measures supersaturation of the respective mineral in a body of water.
 You can measure saturation state as